What is a spinal tumor?

 How are spinal tumors diagnosed?

 Diagnosing spinal tumors can be difficult because the symptoms can be similar to other, more common conditions.
-Therefore, it’s important that your doctor be aware of your complete medical history in addition to performing physical and neurological exams.
+Your doctor will take a complete medical history in addition to performing physical and neurological exams.

-Imaging is also helpful in diagnosing spinal tumors.
-Magnetic resonance imaging (MRI) or Computed Tomography (CT) scans may be used.
+Imaging is helpful in diagnosing spinal tumors.
+Your doctor may order magnetic resonance imaging (MRI) or computed tomography (CT) scans.
 Your physician may also need to perform a biopsy to collect a tissue sample for testing.

 The primary goal of treatment is to completely eliminate the tumor.
 This can often be difficult depending on the location, size, and type of tumor.
 Treatments can sometimes pose risks of permanent damage to the spinal cord and other tissue.
 Your physician will discuss the benefits and risks of different treatment options.